 Water containing hydrogen sulfide gas (“H2S”), has a distinctive “rotten egg” odor, which may be especially noticeable when running hot water.
 Such water can discolor coffee, tea and other beverages, and alter the appearance and taste of cooked foods.
 Hydrogen sulfide (“H2S”) gas is a nuisance that is not usually a health risk at concentrations normally found in household water.

 Hydrogen sulfide can be toxic.
-Usually the gas can be detected long before it reaches harmful concentrations.
+Usually, the gas can be detected long before it reaches harmful concentrations.
 H2S is flammable and poisonous.
-While such concentrations are not common, if gases are released in a confined area, they could cause nausea, illness, and in extreme cases, death.
+While such concentrations are not common, if gasses are released in a confined area, they could cause nausea, illness, and in extreme cases, death.

 H2S dissolved in water can corrode plumbing metals, such as iron, steel, copper and brass and exposed metal parts in washing machines and other water-using appliances.
 The corrosion of iron and steel from hydrogen sulfide forms ferrous sulfide or “black water” which can darken silverware and discolor copper and brass utensils.
 Hydrogen sulfide can also interfere with the effectiveness of water softeners and filter systems.